kondiq22/todo_app/README.md

 # The application allows you to add, edit and delete tasks, as well as group and search them.

-In this version I have implemented Blocs with StreamSubscription.
+In this version I have implemented Blocs with BlocListener.